eclipse-archived/orion.client/bundles/org.eclipse.orion.client.help/web/helpContent/Orion User Guide/Git User Guide.md

 For this workflow, we just want to make a small change on a branch (we will use master in this example).

+1. Fetch from 'Gerrit' remote you created earlier.

-1. Checkout the branch you want to make the change for (see the section 'Checking Out a Branch')
+2. Checkout the branch you want to make the change for (see the section 'Checking Out a Branch').

-2. Make the change(s) and test...
+3. Make the change(s) and test...

-3. When the changes are ready to go, enter a commit message and check the  ***'Add Change-ID to message'***
+4. When the changes are ready to go, enter a commit message and check the  ***'Add Change-ID and Signed-off-by to message'***.
+Make sure name and email correspond to Gerrit.

 4. From the References dropdown, select the **<REMOTE>/for/<BRANCHNAME>** that you want to push to.
 For example, if you have named your remote "gerrit" and you your change is meant for the master branch, you would select "gerrit/for/master".